 26And if the Adversaryc casts out the Adversary, he is divided against himself.
 How then will his kingdom stand?

 27And if I cast out demons by Beelzebul, by whom do your sons cast them out?
 Therefore they will be your judges.

 28But if I cast out demons by the spirit of God, then the Kingdom of God has come upon you.

-29“Or how is one able to enter the house of the strong man and carry off his goods, unless he first binds the strong man?
+29“Or how is one able to enter the house of the strong man and carry off his property unless he first ties up the strong man?
 And then he can plunder his house.

 30Whoever is not with me is against me, and whoever does not gather with me, scatters.

 31“Therefore I say to you, people will be forgiven for every sin and defaming word, but the defaming of the Spirit will not be forgiven.

 32And whoever speaks a word against the Son of Man, it will be forgiven him, but whoever speaks against the Holy Spirit, it will not be forgiven him, neither in this age, nor in that which is about to come.